-I'm back and it's time for WINKS - weekend links!
+WINKS - weekend links.
 Here we list what has come in during the week, things we've found and things we think you'll want to see.
 If you'd like to see your blog or website featured email us and if we think it fits with our readers we'll link you.
-So what's come in over the past week or two?
+So what's in this week?

 - Annie May is a freelance interior designer who has just started her new blog Yolksy.
 The tag line is pure genius ..."Fresh ideas hatched daily".
 Brand spanking new but jump on for the ride.
 I think this one is going to be big :)

 - Imagine a beautifully hand carved damask pattern chair.
 Imagine it in a beautifully sophisticated library.
 Imagine it with raspberry stain!
 The Damask chair from DP Studio and new at ICFF 2009 the Vine chair.
 Who wants to go raspberry picking?